 The expertise of Evonik in the area of animal nutrition gives us the advantage of extending our portfolio and knowledge to the area of animal health.
 Nutrition and health are closely linked in ensuring the well-being and performance of the animal.
 As a science-based company, we aim to close present knowledge gaps regarding direct-fed microbials and their potential influence on the microbiome, gut function and animal performance considering differences in the quality and composition of the feed.

 Certain statements may not be applicable in all geographical regions.
-Product associated claims may differ based upon government requirements
+Product associated claims may differ based upon regional or national requirements.

 Last update 01.07.2020